-2) What is USPS?
+3) What is USPS?

-Unlike private carriers, USPS reaches each and every address in the US, delivering to over 160 million locations throughout the country.
-It also has a significant international presence when it comes to sending shipments or deliveries from the United States.
+Unlike private carriers, USPS reaches every address in the US, delivering to over 160 million locations throughout the country.
+It also has a significant international presence, promoting cross-border trade from the United States.
 It delivers to over 180 countries across the globe.

 4) USPS Shipping Labels